allmaps/allmaps/apps/cli/README.md

 #### Transform GeoJSON

-Transform GeoJSON to SVG using a transformation built from the GCPs and transformation type specified in a Georeference Annotation or separately.
+Transform GeoJSON Geometry backwars to SVG using a transformation built from the GCPs and transformation type specified in a Georeference Annotation or separately.

 **Examples:**